-- 1. Most of the soils on the subject property are "very limited" for sanitary facilities.
+- 1. All soils on the subject property are "very limited" for sanitary facilities or dwellings.
 It is advised to perform onsite investigations with a professional to determine construction strategy before moving forward.
 See pages 7-9. - 2.
 A significant portion of the soils on the subject property are "very limited" for dwellings or small commercial buildings.
 It is advised to consult with a professional to determine safety and quality of current and future construction projects.
 See pages 7-9. - 3.
-The subject property is located in the 9.
-Upper Embarras drainage district.
+The subject property is located in the Sangamon River drainage district.
 Please contact drainage district officials for questions or concerns regarding drainage management. - 4.
-The average Land Evaluation (LE) score for this site is: 98.3.
+The average Land Evaluation (LE) score for this site is: 86.7.
 See pages 13-14. - 5.
-Wetlands and streams are present near the subject property.
-Property is near the Embarras River, but is not in the floodplain.
-It is recommended to take precautions to protect wetland and water quality and health during project lifespan.
-See pages 17-18.
+Wetlands and streams are not present near the subject property.
+See pages 17-18. - 6.
+There is a record of sensitive areas or endangered species in or near the subject property: The Salamander Mussel (Simpsonaias ambigua).
+See pages 19-20.